 - A completed current application for admission to Seaver College.
 It is necessary to respond to all essay questions on the application.
 The application must be submitted online.
 Complete instructions for the admission application may be secured from the Office of Admission website at seaver.pepperdine.edu/admission.
 If you are unable to access the online application, please contact the Office of Admission for assistance. - Payment of a nonrefundable \$65 application processing fee. - A transcript from an accredited high school or equivalent, indicating all work completed at the time of application.
 While a rigid pattern of class requirements is not specified, the student is urged to prepare adequately for success in college.
 To prepare for the general education requirements at Seaver College, a strong college preparatory program is recommended, including course work in speech communication, humanities, foreign language, science, social science, and several years of mathematics, English, and foreign language. - Scores from either the SAT Reasoning Test or the American College Test (ACT).
 The ACT writing test is recommended.
-The scores are evaluated in conjunction with the GPA in specific courses completed. - An academic letter of recommendation from a teacher or professor that indicates the applicant's potential to succeed at Seaver College and a personal letter of recommendation from an employer, religious leader, teacher, or counselor who is not related to the applicant.
+The scores are evaluated in conjunction with the GPA in specific courses completed. - An academic letter of recommendation from a teacher or professor that indicates the applicant's potential to succeed at Seaver College.
 Letters of recommendation may be addressed to the Office of Admission; however, online recommendations are preferred.